 In order to provide answers to users, you need to know where to find the information you need.
 However, it is difficult to be quick and efficient when you have a huge amount of files and documents.
 Often, this means having to search for documentation in different repositories or asking other colleagues or departments.

-A valid Knowledge Management solution allows you to create documentation within a centralized system, guaranteeing the immediate availability of knowledge to the entire company through a single platform.
+A good Knowledge Management solution allows you to create documentation within a centralized system, guaranteeing the immediate availability of knowledge to the entire company through a single platform.
 In this way, it will be possible to optimize time and resources by increasing the productivity of employees and thus increasing customer satisfaction and brand awareness.

 Help Desk solutions make it easier to carry out internal company and external customer activities.
-A help desk platform or software makes it possible to organize business processes, collect data and information, select the most relevant ones and facilitate the tasks of the Customer Service.
+A help desk platform or software makes it possible to organize business processes, collect data and information, select the most relevant ones and facilitate the tasks of Customer Service.
 When the user’s requests are resolved quickly, satisfaction with the brand increases and, consequently, the possibility of loyalty.

 To manage customer relations in the company, it must be possible to access all the necessary information on sales data, marketing content, customer journey, requests for assistance etc. For this reason, it is essential to have an efficient management system of business knowledge.